About the Program

 Volunteers are sent kits that contain the bottles and equipment necessary to conduct water clarity measurements and take water samples.
 The samples are returned, postage paid, to DESC for analysis.

 For more information or to find out how you can become a volunteer Lake Steward with the Lake Partner Program, please fill out this online registration form, or contact the Lake Partner Program directly.

-The number of total phosphorus samples taken each year by volunteers depends on whether or not the lake is on the Canadian Shield.
-For lakes located “on” the Canadian Shield, total phosphorus samples are collected in May (during the spring-turnover period), and water clarity measurements are taken once every two weeks throughout the summer.
+Note that the number of water samples taken each year by volunteers depends on whether or not the lake is on the Canadian Shield.
+For lakes located “on” the Canadian Shield, water samples are collected in May (during the spring-turnover period), and water clarity measurements are taken once every two weeks throughout the summer.
 For lakes located “off” the Canadian Shield, one sample is collected each month from May to October, and water clarity readings are done at least once every two weeks.
-For more information, you can download our volunteer sampling instructions
+For more information, you can download our volunteer sampling instructions.